WirelessThings/WirelessThings-LaunchPad/MessageBridge/Readme.md

     $ ./MessageBridge.py start

-It is also posible to control the Message Bridge using the Wireless Things Launchpad which has buttons for Start, Stop and Restart
+It is also posible to control the Message Bridge using the Wireless Things LaunchPad which has buttons for Start, Stop and Restart

-##Install as Daemon or Service for start on boot
+## Install as Daemon or Service for start on boot
 Currently this is not yet supported on Windows or OSX.
 It is posible to have the Message Bridge start automatically on boot.
 For Linux we provide a init.d script that can be found in the ./init.d/ folder.
 From the MessageBridge folder you can use the following commands to install the script.